SangeethaKumari/google_adk/ARCHITECTURE_WALKTHROUGH.md

 **Last Step**: Agent response → Saved to transcript → Returned to frontend → Displayed and spoken

 **The Google ADK agent is called every time a user sends a message**, and it maintains conversation context through the session service.

+**Note**: The current implementation uses **browser Web Speech API** for transcription.
+Whisper is available but not used in the main flow.